Today’s Wonder of the Day was inspired by Rinnah . Rinnah Wonders, “Why Are Bugs Attracted to Light? ” Thanks for WONDERing with us, Rinnah !

-If you’ve ever spent much time outside after dark on a summer night, you’ve probably noticed how certain bugs are attracted to light, whether it’s a porch light, a street light, or a campfire flame.
-Some bugs just seem to be drawn to and mesmerized by these lights.
+If you’ve ever spent much time outside after dark on a summer night, you’ve probably noticed how certain bugs are attracted to light, whether it’s a porch light, a streetlight, or a campfire flame.
+Some bugs just seem drawn to and mesmerized by these lights.
 What’s up with that?

-A phenomenon called phototaxis explains how organisms respond to light with motion.
-Insects, such as moths, that move toward lights are considered positively phototactic.
-Other insects, such as cockroaches, that move away from lights are considered negatively phototactic.
+Something called phototaxis explains how creatures respond to light with motion.
+Insects--like moths--that move toward lights are positively phototactic.
+Other insects--like cockroaches--that move away from lights, are negatively phototactic.

-Unfortunately, when they encounter an artificial light, insects can become confused very easily.
-They may mistake the artificial light as the Sun or the Moon.
-Rather than keeping a constant angle with the Sun or the Moon, these insects instead begin to try to keep the artificial light at a constant angle.
+Unfortunately, when they come across an artificial light, insects can become confused easily.
+They may mistake a light fixture for the Sun or the Moon.
+Rather than keeping a natural light source as a guide, these insects instead try to keep the artificial light at a constant angle.

-Since the artificial light radiates light in all directions, however, insects can’t keep the light at a constant angle.
-The usual result is that the insects will circle around and around the artificial light, which must be confusing and for them.
+Since the man-made light sends beams in all directions, insects can’t keep the light at the right angle.
+This causes insects to circle around and around the artificial light, which must confuse and frustrate them.

-Scientists have also come up with a variety of other ideas that might explain insects’ light-loving behavior.
-For example, some scientists believe artificial lights merely light a clear path for insects to follow.
-Rather than flying around in the dark trying to avoid obstacles, they instead head directly for lights because they can see that the path is clear.
+Scientists have come up with many other ideas that might explain insects’ light-loving behavior.
+For example, some believe man-made lights merely light a clear path for insects to follow.
+Rather than flying around in the dark trying to avoid things, they instead head directly for lights because they can see where they are going.

 Other scientists believe some insects may mistake artificial lights for flowers.
 How can that be?
 Scientists know that some flowers reflect ultraviolet light.
-To the extent that a particular artificial light also emits a small bit of ultraviolet light, some insects may mistake it for a flower, thinking it’s a source of food!
+Since an artificial light also emits a small bit of ultraviolet light, some insects may mistake it for a flower, thinking it’s a source of food!